 For long-term and future liabilities and obligations, the College and District establish plans and allocate resources for meeting such commitments and responsibilities.
 For example, the current Actuarial Study of Retiree Health Liabilities Under GASB 74/75, with a valuation date of June 30, 2020, shows a \$52,254,214 reduction of the District's total liability (III.D.11.02).
 This reduction was due primarily to a planned recent transition to the CalPERS medical program from a legacy plan.
 In addition to this substantial reduction in the long-term OPEB obligation, the District established in 2009 the Futuris Public Entity Investment Trust, an irrevocable trust that is managed in compliance with applicable GASB standards.
-The District remitted \$9 million to the \$14,450,000.
+The District remitted \$9 million to the Trust in March 2011, and subsequent remittances have brought the total contributions to date to \$14,450,000.
 Investment earnings also help address the District's long-term liability.
 With investment earnings totaling \$8,440,864, the Fiduciary Net Position of the Trust on June 30, 2020 was \$22,890,864 (III.D.11.03).
 By subtracting the Fiduciary Net Position from the Total OPEB liability, the District's Net OPEB Liability is \$110,722,815.